Astro-5444/Dual-AI-RAG-Chatbot/README.md

 - Python 3.10+
 - llama-server proxy running at `localhost:8000` (or configured URL)
 - PDFs with extractable text (OCR not supported)

+## Code Attribution and License

+Copyright (c) 2026 ASTRO-5444.
+This project is licensed under the MIT License.
+See `LICENSE` for full details.